mlem/twitch-talking-enemies-zomboid/README.md

 This is a mod for Project Zomboid.
 It works only with storm v0.2.5 or above.
 To install storm, go to https://github.com/mlem/storm and download the latest [release](https://github.com/mlem/storm/releases).

-To install this mod, download the latest [release](https://github.com/mlem/twitch-talking-enemies-zomboid/releases) and extract it into your `%USER_HOME%\Zomboid\mods` folder.
+To manually install this mod, download the latest [release](https://github.com/mlem/twitch-talking-enemies-zomboid/releases) and extract it into your `%USER_HOME%\Zomboid\mods` folder.

 e.g.